ThierryBeaulieu/Chess/README.md

 # Chess ♖ ♘ ♗ ♕ ♔ ♗ ♘ ♖

-Welcome to this Chess project!
+Welcome to this chess project!

 ## Installation
 The project depends on [CMake](https://cmake.org/install/).
 For beginners, CMake can be use to general Visual Studio solutions, projects for XCode, Makefiles, etc. You can generate and build your project from the platform that you want.
 I recommend you download the CMake GUI (it makes things that much easier!).
 Once you're done with that bit, you should also download or fork this github repository.